 The longest election in the history of Newfoundland and Labrador has finally come to a close and the Premier has sworn in his new cabinet.

-As the dust following a tiring
+As the dust following a tiring and tumultuous election

 There was no surprise in the result of the provincial election.
 I had mentioned that an incumbent government, headed by a doctor, in the middle of a COVID pandemic would be hard to unseat.
 Even a poor running of the pandemic election wasn’t enough.
 It just ticked people off.